Purchasing Your Home Sweet Home!

 In practice, your offer price actually depends more on the basic laws of supply and demand.
 If many buyers are competing for homes, then sellers will likely get full-price offers and sometimes even more.
 If demand is weak, then offers below the asking price may be in order.

 Okay, now what?
-We have found your new home, the whole paperwork is done and has been signed, and the closing date has been set.
-We cannot forget to prepare for moving day, I mean, of course, we will not forget to move, 🙂 but you should, however, begin planning for it well in advance.
-Moving, after all, may be the biggest job of all.
+We have found your new home, the contract is executed, and the closing date has been set up.
+We cannot forget to prepare for moving day, I mean, of course that we will not forget to move :).
+Now is the time to begin planning in advance, the moving process, may be the biggest job of all.

 Get moving!

-Careful preparation is essential, whether you’re moving across town or across the country.
-Here, you’ll find useful information on:
+Careful preparation is essential, whether you’re moving across town or across the country, you must have everything arranged way before the closing day.

 By investigating moving companies, you can eliminate or at least reduce many of the surprises and hassles that moving often entails.
 Use our step-by-step guide.